message/iata/LU.md

 - passengers returning to Luxembourg within 72 hours if they stayed in Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
 - passengers with a COVID-19 recovery certificate issued by Switzerland or an EEA Member State.
 The passenger must have tested positive at most 6 months before arrival;
 - passengers with a COVID-19 vaccination certificate issued in Switzerland or an EEA Member State showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech;
-- passengers with a COVID-19 vaccination certificate issued in Switzerland or an EEA Member State showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech at least 14 days before departure and at most 180 days after they were tested positive.
 3. Passengers who in the past 14 days have been in the United Kingdom are subject to a COVID-19 LAMP, PCR or TMA test upon arrival.
-- This does not apply to passengers younger than 12 years.
-4. Passengers who in the past 14 days have been in India are subject to a COVID-19 LAMP, PCR or TMA test upon arrival.
 - This does not apply to passengers younger than 12 years.